-Distribute to Wear OS by Google
+Distribute to Wear OS

 To get started, review this page to learn how to distribute your Wear OS apps to users through Google Play.
 Be sure to read Wear OS app quality for information on the usability and quality standards that your apps should meet.
 When your app is ready, you can opt-in for designation as a Wear OS app from the Play Console.

 How to participate

 Google Play lets you make your Wear OS apps discoverable for wearable users.
 You can develop and publish using your existing Play Console account and your current distribution and pricing settings.
 It's easy to participate — the sections below outline the process.

 To prepare for a successful launch on Wear OS, start by reviewing the guidelines for creating great app experiences on Wear.
 See the Wear OS developer design guidelines for ideas on extending your app for Wear OS and details on design and usability.

 As you get started designing your Wear OS experience, make sure to read and understand the quality criteria for Wear OS apps.
 Only apps that are usable on Wear OS will be designated as Wear OS apps on Google Play — your apps can participate if they meet a set of basic quality criteria.
 See Wear OS app quality for details.

 2. Develop a great app for Wear OS

 Once you have read the guidelines, the next step is to develop your app.
 The following sections describe how to start building a great app experience for Wear.